AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

     * To sort errors by the heading information, select a heading.
 By default, errors are sorted by number of occurrences, highest to lowest.
     * Move the cursor over the Response field for an error to see the specific error message.
-    * To see the link to the image or referrer web page, move the cursor over the URL field or the Referrer field.
+    * To see the link to the image or the referrer web page, move the cursor over the URL field or the Referrer field.
     * To copy the link to the actual image, select **[!UICONTROL URL Copy URL]**.
 You can paste this link in a browser window to go to the image and investigate the error.
     * To copy the link to the referrer web page, select **[!UICONTROL Referrer Copy URL]**.